 How accurate is this when compared to Ubergizmo’s image-quality test?

-Why do iPhone and Google Pixel phones hardware score so low?
+Why are iPhone and Google Pixel phones’ hardware scores so low?

-Our Camera IQ tests show that the strategy works to a point, but also highlights some image-quality shortcomings of their choice.
-You can read our iPhone 11 Pro Camera IQ review for example.
+Our Uber IQ Camera tests show that the strategy works to a point, but also highlights some image-quality shortcomings of their choice.
+You can read our CAMERA IQ iPhone 11 Pro review and Google Pixel 5 review for example.
 The older Pixel 3 camera review is also interesting as a reference.

 Can the scores change over time?
 Yes, and here’s why